nafees178/MakerBhawan/README.md

 ## Credits
 Made by Nafees and Harish, IIT Jodhpur

-© 2025 Maker Bhawan.
+© 2025 Anand Rathi Tinkering Lab.
 All rights reserved.